aqiu384/p5r-walkthrough/src/confidants.md

 1. Choice 1: "Let's work together." (+1)

 Hangout Movies (7/17 only) **(Charm +5)**
-1. Choice 2: "I understand." (+2)
+1. Choice 2: "Understandable." (+2)

-Hangout Meiji-Shrine (8/6 only, Pyramid Palace cleared, Lovers Rank 8 or lower or romance)
+Hangout Meiji-Shrine (8/6 only, Pyramid Palace cleared, Lovers romance or Death romance or both below Rank 8)
 1. -
 2. -
 3. Choice 3: "As expected of a doctor." (+2) (Death +2)